ASHWIN990/ADB-Toolkit/README.md

 ## Installation

-guys i suggest please reinstall the toolkit or git pull it for every new releases
+guys i suggest, please,you reinstall the toolkit or git pull it for every new releases

 ```bash